 - The biggest threat to public health from dog excrement is toxocariasis.
 The eggs of the parasite roundworm toxocara canis can be found in soil or sand contaminated with faeces and if swallowed, result in infection.
 Symptoms include eye disorders, vague ache, dizziness, nausea, asthma and, in extremely rare cases, seizures/fits.
 Infected soil samples are often found in play areas and as a result, toxocariasis most commonly affects children between 18 months and five years of age.

 - Under the Clean Neighbourhoods and Environment Act 1995 it is the dog walkers responsibility to clean up after it, whether a red bin is available or not.

-- Failure to pick up can result in an £100 on the spot fine (reduced to £60 if paid within 14 days).
+- Failure to pick up can result in a £70 on the spot fine.
 The fine can rise to £1,000 if the case is taken to court.